 Please consult the resources below to learn more about using FLINT, and how to contribute to its development.

-If you would like to learn how to use FLINT on your own, you might want to follow the on-line course.
+If you would like to learn how to use FLINT on your own, you might want to follow the on-line course (coming soon).
 The course explains how to install the software.
 But if you want additional support with the installation of the software, please follow these steps.
 You can also find all the videos on our YouTube channel.

 If you are interested to understand the technical detail behind moja global’s tools, we would recommend that you visit our Developer Documentation.
 We would welcome your contribution to any of our repositories, which you can find on our GitHub.

 We recommend that you connect with the technical community via our Slack discussions.
 You can use this invitation to get access.
 Please introduce yourself in the General Channel.
 We will all be delighted to welcome you there.
 Or you can first participate in one of our open Technical Steering Committee meetings.
 They are announced on Slack (mostly the second Wednesday of the month.)